 Convertible balance bikes are designed to convert to a small pedal bike once your child masters the balance bike.
 As a balance bike and a pedal bike, this 2-in-1 idea sounds ideal, but does it deliver on expectations?

-We’ve tested all the major options on the market and have summarized our finding below.
-After helping readers navigate the balacne bike to pedal bike transition for years, we have also included a frequently asked questions about convertible balance bikes below.
+We’ve tested all the major options on the market and have summarized our findings below.
+After helping readers navigate the balance bike to pedal bike transition for years, we have also included a frequently asked questions section about convertible balance bikes below.

 5 Best Balance Bikes with Pedals

 |Balance Bike with Pedals||Seat Height Range||Balance Bike MSRP||Pedal Kit MSRP|

 |Strider 14x||15" - 22"||$150||$50|

 |Go Glider 16"||16" - 25"||$149||$25|

 Best Strider Bike with Pedals